• Skip to primary navigation

 This Christmas, serve your guests a treat they will remember.
 This decadent Peppermint Bark Layered Dessert is served in adorable Mini Mason Jars filled with White Chocolate Mousse and Flourless Chocolate Cake and is topped with Peppermint Bark Chips.

-It’s really rich and creamy and it pairs so nicely with white chocolate mousse which made the perfect second layer.
-Of course, the dessert had to have peppermint pieces so I sprinkled crushed candy canes on top.
+Of course, the dessert had to have peppermint pieces on top so I sprinkled crushed candy canes over the mousse layer.

 Peppermint Bark Dessert | HungryHappenings.com